Presentation

 Chair FRP

-Professor of Inorganic Chemistry and Director of the Molecular Nanotechnology Laboratory at the University of Alicante (UA), where he has carried out extensive teaching and research work on nanomaterials and their application in the energy sector.
+Professor of Inorganic Chemistry and Director of the Molecular Nanotechnology Laboratory at the University of Alicante (UA), where he has carried out extensive teaching and research work in nanomaterials and their application in the energy sector.
+National Research Award 2024 and member of the emerging technologies committee of the World Economic Forum.

 Staff